joyceprint/joyceprint/README.md

 # Overview

-The joyceprint website, built in MVC 5 and .NET 4.6.2, hosted on IIS 8.5
+The JoycePrint Ltd applications, built in MVC 5 and .NET 4.6.2, hosted on IIS 8.5
-The site is a simple application that provides basic information and a simple form that allows the user to submit information for a job quote.

 ## Projects